 Audit summary reports

-After a seed audit is completed, a detailed report is submitted to Defra showing:
+After completing a seed audit, the auditor submits a detailed report to Defra showing the:

-- the names of varieties imported or produced by the seed company
+- names of varieties imported or produced by the seed company

-- the assurances provided by them for each seed lot or batch
+- assurances provided by them for each seed lot or batch

 - for information about the seed audit programme